 In the name of preventing these terrible tragedies, please remember the following, and ask friends and family to do the same:

 - Designate a sober driver before going out

 - If you have had too much to drink, call a rideshare or cab

 - Plan ahead: Download a rideshare app on your phone in case you drink more than expected

 - Remember that driving yourself instead of getting a ride is never worth someone else's safety or their life

 Working with numerous families over the years, our attorneys have seen how devastating these accidents can be.
 We are passionate about advocating for these families.
 In some cases, punitive damages can also be recovered in a drunk driving case.
 These damages are intended to act as a deterrent to future drunk driving and are usually awarded in addition to compensatory damages.
-Call The Kelleher Firm to find out what is possible in your claim.
+Call Kelleher Law to find out what is possible in your claim.

 To find out if you have a claim, please call Kelleher Law, P.A., at 833-546-3675 or contact us online.
 We have offices in Naples and Fort Myers, and we proudly serve people from across the South Florida region.